plutesci/Iwanttobash/README.md

 option 6 and 7 I have not added anything to they open nano text editor.

 future uses:
-	I would like to have a auto maker side that can create 1 10 - 100 scripts and test them in a virtual shell, result the test sucess
+	I would like to have a auto bash make side that could create anywhere from 1-10 - or even 100 randomly created scripts.

+	Then have them test run in a virtual shell, omit result's on the test screen with a tally of sucess. or to have it use shell templates to only need to slightly edit or test with other scripts.

 	I would like to also add certain code statement such as , if for while auto statements to speed up testing and writing.

-  	Also to have the Menu 1-9 extend into a sub menu 1-9